hivdb/codfreq/docs/creating-profile.md

 ```

 You may provide a GenBank accession when prompted.
 The command downloads the
-reference sequence and displays all gene features in a checkbox list so you can
+reference sequence with Biopython and displays all gene features in a checkbox
+list that is preselected by default so you can deselect unwanted genes.
+Genes
-select the fragments to keep.
-Genes with discontiguous ranges (e.g., the SEV
+with discontiguous ranges (e.g., the SEV glycoprotein) are represented as
-glycoprotein) are represented as multiple ``refRanges`` entries.
-After fragment
+multiple ``refRanges`` entries.
+After fragment selection, the tool suggests one
-selection, an assembly configuration is suggested automatically; you can accept
+or more assembly configurations.
+Overlaps produce alternative strategies that
+trim either the left or right gene; excluded ranges are captured in ``trim``.
-or edit it.
-Coordinate numbers such as ``refRanges`` pairs, ``refStart``, and
+Coordinate numbers such as ``refRanges`` pairs, ``refStart``, ``refEnd`` and
-``refEnd`` are **1-based** and **inclusive**, matching the reference sequence
+``trim`` are **1-based** and **inclusive**, matching the reference sequence
 indexing used internally.

 ## Reference sequence checks